uhs-robert/bash-scripts/README.md

 # Setup Instructions

 These scripts are designed for Linux to accomplish various tasks quickly.
-Many scripts can be used by any Linux distribution by some scripts like `sysup` are for Fedora specifically as that's my flavor of choice.
+Many scripts can be used by any Linux distribution but some scripts like `sysup` are for Fedora specifically as that's my flavor of choice.
+These are highly specific to my workflows and serve to accomplish one-off jobs quickly.
+Perhaps these may be of some use to somebody.

 ## Cloning the Repository